enajx/Embodied_AI/README.md

 ###### What does this mean for kids and adults?

 For a AI to be emotional and to have its own personality means that
-* it's more likely to be integrated in the family dynamics
+* it's more likely to be seamlessly integrated in the family dynamics
 * it feels less of a alienating experience to interact with it

+###### Possible use cases

+* The way kids behave towards their frieds is an indicator of their emotional state.
+The AI could be used as tool to unearth and prevent adverse situations a child might be quietly going through, ie. bullying at school.